 Ferry prices from Izu Oshima to Atami

-How far is Izu Oshima to Atami?
+How far is it from Izu Oshima to Atami?

 Can I travel by car on the Izu Oshima Atami ferry?